 But it’s only one hour to the wedding so why isn’t Rae getting dressed???!!!

 Toni didn’t like the way the hairdresser styled her hair -- too set.
 “I look like Maya Angelou,” she moaned.
-But Maya’s look is classic, that polished but simple, community woman style!
+Maya’s look is that classic, simple style of deaconesses and other mature black women pillars of the community.
 But it’s not how quasi-artsy-chic, quasi-classy/stylish in a quasi-earth-mother way, Toni sees herself.

 11:25 a.m.
 The wedding is at noon.
 While guests gather in garden below, Rae, still in sweats, is twisting her mom’s soft grey hair on the third floor.